 The battery is connected to the radio via a 2-pin spring-type connector that seals with the battery.

-Attention: Do not charge the radio while operating as such may cause damage to the charger.
+Attention: Do not charge the radio while operating as such may cause damage to the charger and/or the radio.

 17.3 HF Antenna connector